Rosary-based prayers: Dominican Rosary

-Servite Rosary

-In 1233, seven of the members of a Florentine Confraternity devoted to the Holy Mother of God were gathered in prayer under the presidency of Alessio Falconieri.
-According to tradition, the Virgin Mary appeared to the young men and exhorted them to devote themselves to her service, in retirement from the world.
-They retired to the deserted slopes of Monte Senario near Florence, where they experienced another vision of Mary.
-There they formed a new Order called the Servants of Mary, or Servites, in recognition of their special manner of venerating Our Lady of Sorrows.
-The seven-"week" Servite Rosary is variously called the Servite Chaplet; Rosary of the Seven Dolors of the Blessed Virgin Mary; and the Seven Swords Rosary.
-A set of introductory prayers for the Servite Rosary was written by Alphonsus Liguori in his book The Glories of Mary.

 Franciscan Crown

 In 1263, Bonaventure, Minister General of the Order, encouraged liturgical devotion honoring the mystery of the Visitation.
-The Franciscan rosary, or as it is properly called, the Franciscan Crown, developed in early part of the 15th century, and was officially established in 1422.
-The Franciscan Crown consists of seven decades of Hail Marys, each preceded by an Our Father and followed by a Glory Be, and completed by two more Hail Marys after the 7th decade to complete the number 72 which is thought to be the age of Mary at the time of her Assumption.
-The Crown recalls the seven joys of Mary and how she responded to the grace of God in her life.
-In addition to developing this Marian devotion, the Franciscans are credited with adding the final words to the Hail Mary: Jesus.
-Holy Mary, Mother of God, pray for us sinners (from the writings of Bernardino of Siena) now and at the hour of our death (from the writings of the Servite Fathers and the Roman Breviary).
+The Franciscan Rosary, or as it is properly called, the Franciscan Crown and also known as the Rosary of the Seven Joys of Mary, developed in early part of the 15th century, and was officially established in 1422.
+The Franciscan Crown consists of seven decades of Hail Mary prayers, each preceded by an Our Father and followed by a Glory Be, and completed by two more Hail Marys after the 7th decade to complete the number 72 which is thought to be the age of Mary at the time of her Assumption.
+The Crown recalls the Seven Joys of Mary and how she responded to the grace of God in her life.
+These Seven Joys overlap with the Joyful and Glorious Mysteries of the Dominican Rosary.
+In addition to developing this Marian devotion, the Franciscans are credited with adding the final words to the Hail Mary: "Jesus.
+Holy Mary, Mother of God, pray for us sinners [from the writings of Bernardino of Siena] now and at the hour of our death [from the writings of the Servite Fathers and the Roman Breviary]."